Joseph Boakai

 News

-This reduction mirrors that of his predecessor, George Weah, who also decreased his salary by 25%.
-While some applaud the decision, others question its impact, noting that the president still enjoys perks such as a daily allowance and medical coverage.
+This cut is like his predecessor’s, George Weah.
+Weah also cut his salary by 25% [Source needed].
+Some people like the decision.
+However, others question its impact.
+They note that the president still has perks.
+These include a daily allowance and medical coverage.

-Anderson D. Miamen from the Centre of Transparency and Accountability in Liberia described the pay cut as “positive” and stressed the importance of leadership beginning at the top.
-Likewise, W. Lawrence Yealue II praised the move and expressed hope that President Boakai’s benefits would be reassessed in the upcoming budget.
-Boakai has additionally committed to empowering Liberia’s Civil Service Agency to ensure equitable compensation for public servants.
+Anderson D. Miamen is from the Centre of Transparency and Accountability in Liberia.
+He called the pay cut “positive.”
+He said leadership must start at the top.
+W. Lawrence Yealue II also praised the move.
+He hopes President Boakai’s benefits will be reassessed.
+This will happen in the next budget.
+Boakai also plans to empower Liberia’s Civil Service Agency.
+This will ensure fair pay for public servants.

 What's your reaction?